molmod/yaff/doc/tu_montecarlo.rst

 ForceFields during a simulation as the number of adsorbed guests increases.
 To avoid this, the ``nguests`` keyword should be put higher.

+Important quantities as well as snapshots will be written every 10000 MC steps to the trajectory.h5 file.

 Note that the number of required steps to reach convergence will depend on the external conditions.
 The phase increases as the number of particles increases.
 Generally, the number of GCMC steps should be increased with increasing pressure and decreasing temperature.

-By running the ``gcmc.py`` script, the uptake will be computed for a number of pressures sequentially and store the results in `results.npy`.
+By running the ``gcmc.py`` script, the uptake will be computed for a number of pressures sequentially and results will be stored in `results.npy`.

 Simulating an adsorption isotherm using RASPA
 ---------------------------------------------